 Not one of these roles is limited to one space or one type of environment.
 Keep that at the forefront of your attention as you work to build your own career.

 The lesson here is you can’t and shouldn’t judge a job by its title.
-Do your homework and if you are interested in gaining licensure in one or more of these areas, or certified.
+Do your homework and if you are interested in gaining licensure in one or more of these areas, get certified first.
 As we say at NFPT, success starts with certification!
 Lastly, if you are applying and/or interviewing for any one of these roles, ask for a job description so you might be able to more effectively and accurately assess the skill set the employer is seeking.